 The roster includes Happy’s Taco Shop, Cordwood BBQ, Good on Wheels, Traverse City Pizza Company, Glendale Ave., and the Big Squeeze.
 It’s a great way to get a real taste of the foodie scene and spirit of Traverse City.

-The Jolly Pumpkin may be a Traverse City brewery first, but the elevated pub grub is reason enough to go all on its own.
+The Jolly Pumpkin may be a Traverse City brewery first, but the elevated pub grub is reason enough to go on its own.
 The fact that you can wash down these delicious dishes with craft drafts is certainly a bonus.
 It’s a bit off the beaten path, surrounded by verdant forest.

 Exposed beams and a fireplace give the place a cozy tavern feel.
-The Mac and Cheese as a main is mouthwatering and the ribs are just as delectable.
+The Mac and Cheese as a main is mouthwatering, and the ribs are just as delectable.
 There are sandwiches, artisan pizzas, and enough scrumptious snacks to make up a meal like truffle fries and nachos.